 When I first saw this recipe by Angela Liddon at Oh She Glows, my favorite blog for healthy vegan food, my negative thoughts tried to talk me out of trying it.
-“Will I waste expensive ingredients, will they taste overwhelmingly of coconut and peanut butter (not my favorite ingredients), will I screw up the dessert for our company?… yada yada yada…..
+“Will I waste expensive ingredients?
+Will they taste overwhelmingly of coconut and peanut butter (not my favorite ingredients)?
+Will I screw up the dessert for our dinner guests?… yada yada yada…..

-Sometimes, I have to force myself to “go for it”.
+Sometimes, I have to force myself to, “go for it”.
 Especially now, with all the COVID fear swirling around, it seems even harder to take risks.
-However, if we don’t push our boundaries, we won’t grow and we end up missing out on powerful experiences.
+However, if we don’t push our boundaries, we won’t grow and can end miss out on powerful experiences.

 In this case, my fear was unwarranted and I was rewarded with a new favorite cookie recipe.

 The Hidden Joys of Baking Your Own Treats

 I have a policy!
 I don’t buy sweets for the house!
 (OK- sometimes I buy ice cream for my husband) but mostly, I eat what I’ve created.